 After recovering overnight the condemned would have been striped naked again, had a 100 lb cross beam tired across his shoulders, which he then carried to his execution site.
 There he would have been thrown to the ground onto his back – reopening his wounds - and either had nails driven through his wrists or more likely had his hands tied to the cross beam.
 The cross beam, with the prisoner attached, was then lifted up and set atop a post, creating either the Roman cross or more likely a “T”.
 It need only been tall enough to get the victim's feet off the ground.

 The Roman guards would remain on watch until the man died.
 If the weather was unpleasant or dinner awaited them, the guards might break the victim's legs or even stab him in the side, to hurry the process along.
 Other wise death would eventually occur because of cardiac failure, shock, acidosis, asphyxia, arrhythmia, dehydration, sepsis, suffocation , or even being torn apart by vultures or wolves.
 You do not survive crucifixion because friends slip you a mickey after you're on the cross.
 In fact a sedative would more likely suppress breathing and hurry death along.

 So, to put it all together, there very well might have been a man we call Jesus, and he might very well have been a significant religious leader, who might very well have died on a cross.
 And people were willing to believe such a man, if he existed, had died for their sins.
 There is no proof that any of that happened, and no proof it did not.
-And the more ancient people talked about it, the more times it was invented, the more it seems likely that somewhere, at sometime it probably did happen.
 It depends on what you believe.